-Building work starts on the new Sands End Arts and Community Centre
+Building work on the new Sands End Arts and Community Centre

-Building work has begun on the new Sands End Arts and Community Centre.
+Building work is finished for the new Sands End Arts and Community Centre.

-The brand new centre will be built in and around the currently disused Clancarty Lodge in South Park, Fulham.
+The brand new centre has been built in and around the currently disused Clancarty Lodge in South Park, Fulham.

-It will provide a new community resource to replace the former centre in Broughton Road, and is scheduled to open next year.
+It will provide a new community resource to replace the former centre in Broughton Road.

 It forms part of the council's arts strategy (pdf 627KB) which aims to give more residents from a wider range of backgrounds the opportunity to experience and participate in cultural activities.